CanningRoad/canningroad.github.io/_posts/2023-01-13-messy-church-this-february.md

 On Saturday, **4th of February** we are having Messy Church with the theme "Jesus' love" from 2pm til 4pm.

-Our time together includes a snack for everyone (grown ups and kids) but no sit down meal.
+Our time together includes a snack for everyone (grown-ups and kids), but no sit down meal.

 ![Messy Church Flyer 4th February 2023](/photo/messy-church-feb-2023.png)